gracenak/bon_vivant_backend/NOTES.md

 (:user_id)

 USER
-- has_many reviews :: through recipes
+- has_many :recipes
-(:username, :email, :passsword)
+- has_many recipes :: through comments (get all the comments and the recipes that they commented on) (:username, :email, :passsword)